diazdc/diazdc-pfb2019/Pandas.md

 ### Matrices

-A matrix is an n x n data structure where numbers are arranged into rows and columns.
+A matrix is an data structure where numbers are arranged into rows and columns.
 They will typically conatin floats __or__ integers, but not both.
-Matrices are used when you need to perform mathmatical operations between complex data types.
+Matrices are used when you need to perform mathmatical operations between complex data sets.

 <br/>